Computing

 Inspirational Person

-Our inspirational person for Computing during the spring term is Hedy Lamarr.
+Our inspirational person for Computing in term 2B, 3A and 3B is Hedy Lamarr.
 Hedy Lamarr is inspirational for her dual legacy as a Hollywood actress and an inventor.
 She co-invented technology that became the foundation for modern wireless communication, showing creativity and determination in both entertainment and science.

 We follow the ‘Teach Computing’ scheme of work throughout KS1 and KS2 which has been designed by the National Centre for Computing Education (NCEE).
 The work of the NCCE is underpinned by 12 principles of Computing Pedagogy which are available to download as a poster (PDF, 234Kb).